Tahaminabd/Matrix-Computations-By-Gene-H.-Golub/README.md

 MIT License.

 ## Author
-Tahamina Akter
+Tahamina Akter,
 TU Braunschweig
 ## Acknowledgments
-We would like to express our gratitude to Gene H. Golub for his invaluable contributions to the field of numerical linear algebra, which have inspired this collection of solutions.
+We would like to express our gratitude to Gene H. Golub  and Charles F. Van Loan for their invaluable contributions to the field of numerical linear algebra, which have inspired this collection of solutions.